- The exchange rate is the rate at which one currency trades against another on the foreign exchange market

 - Inflation – higher inflation makes exports less competitive and reduces demand for currency.
 This causes a depreciation.

-- Confidence in the economy / currency.
+- Confidence in the economy/currency.

-- More detail: factors influencing exchange rates
+- See more detail at Factors influencing exchange rates

 Appreciation of exchange rate